hdShang/arxiv-daily/docs/cs-AI/2025-05-13/papers/250509027v1-tests-as-prompt-a-test-driven-development-benchmark-for-llm-code-gen.md

 ---
 layout: default
-title: Tests as Prompt: A Test-Driven-Development Benchmark for LLM Code Generation
+title: "Tests as Prompt: A Test-Driven-Development Benchmark for LLM Code Generation"
 ---

 # Tests as Prompt: A Test-Driven-Development Benchmark for LLM Code Generation